Biancagambino7/MedMNIST-models/README.md

 ---

 ### 4️⃣ Running the Models
-This is where you will find the types models evaluated which you can then compare:
+This is where you will find the types of models evaluated which you can then compare:
  - Linear
  - MLP
  - CNN